blqis/DNSrecEnum/README.md

 # Recon

-This is a Python reconnaissance tool that performs various operations to gather information about a target company:
+This is a Python reconnaissance tool that performs various operations to gather information about a target website:
 - Checks the existence of domains and subdomains
 - Domains to IP addresses resolution
 - DNS enumeration